openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 answer to a problem in another unit of that subsection.
 After the problem's due date, you could make the unit with the answer visible.

-You could also hide a unit from learners if you wanted to use that unit to provide instructions or guidance meant only for the course team.
+You might also hide a unit from learners if you want to use that unit to provide instructions or guidance meant only for the course team.
 Only course team members would see that unit in the course.

 .. note:: As a best practice, do not hide sections, subsections, or units that contain graded content.
-When the platform performs grading for any learner, the grading process does not include problems that a learner does not have access to, in other words, any content that is hidden from that learner.
+When the platform performs grading for a learner, the grading process does not include problems that are not included in the course navigation for that learner.
 For more details, see :ref:`Hiding Graded Content`.

 You can hide content at different levels, as described in the following topics.